bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-The last benefit we will discuss in this session is saving time and money.
+The last benefit we will discuss in this session is <b><i>saving time and money</i></b>.
 As build automation ensures increased productivity, accelerated delivery, and enhanced quality, it enables you to save time and money spent in delivering quality products and services.